Print Friendly, PDF & Email

 In the 1830s, the Hazard brothers, initially Isaac and later Rowland, recognizing the growing shift of slavery to the southwest, adjusted their business accordingly.
 “I have always supposed there must be a great opening for negro cloths on the coast of the Mississippi and have been very desirous of getting the supplying of it,” wrote Isaac to Rowland (page 62).
 Rowland traveled extensively in the 1830s in the South, often from November to May, from Savannah to New Orleans, to conduct plantation sales.

 The granite tower and many other buildings of the Peace Dale Manufacturing Company complex were built in 1847, replacing earlier wooden mills, some that were destroyed by fire in 1844.
+The tower can be seen in the drawing above.
 Photo taken in November 2024 (Christian McBurney)

 Building on the work of historian Christy Clark-Pujara, Rockman details how the Hazard brothers became stalwart Republicans in the 1850s, complicating the picture of the makeup of the party of Lincoln.[6]
 The Republican Party, as Rockman notes, “was a natural home, even for New England businessmen whose livelihoods centered on plantation provisioning” (page 83).
 A decade before his conversion to the Republican Party, Rowland Hazard worked tirelessly to free Black sailors who had been jailed in southern prisons.
 At the same time, Hazard was vehemently anti-abolitionist, believing that northern abolitionists were agitators inflaming sectional tensions.[7]
 He never exhibited any qualms about being a leading provider of negro cloth to southern plantations and the intertwined relationship between his business and the propagation of slavery.
 Rather, the Hazards “saw their business with the South as sustaining national prosperity, and their enduring friendships with prominent slaveholders as functioning to hold the nation together in the face of countervailing—northern and southern—forces of fragmentation” (page 83). ).
 As Rockman notes, Rowland and Isaac turned their factories away from producing Double Kersey and plantation ready-made clothing in the 1850s.
 In 1855, a devastating fire destroyed numerous buildings and equipment for producing cloth for plantation slaves and, as a result, the company transitioned to the production of shawls and cassimeres for growing northern markets.
 Hazard fabrics continued to “find markets in the South, but outfitting slaves ceased to be their primary business,” maintains Rockman.
 It is important to note that in the 1850s, Rowland Hazard was also heavily involved in the operation of the Washington County Bank, along with the new Republican Party, leaving little time for travel to the South as he had done in previous decades.